CRAIGS KIWISAVER SCHEME FAQS

 What are the risks of investing?

-To help you clarify your own attitude to risk, you can seek financial advice.
+To help you clarify your own attitude to risk, you can seek financial advice or you can work out your risk profile at craigsip.com/risk-profiler.

-Our Investment Options include a risk indicator for each security and an explanation of the risk indicator is included in the back of the Investment Options.
+Our Investment Options Supplements include a risk indicator for each security and an explanation of the risk indicator.

-In relation to a security that is a NZ managed fund or a NZ ETF and that has its own fund update produced by the manager of that fund, the latest risk indicator for that fund is included in the fund update for that fund.
+Where a NZ managed fund or a NZ Exchange Traded Fund ('ETF') which is an Investment Option, has its own fund update produced by the manager of that fund, the latest risk indicator for that fund is included in that fund's fund update.
+The Investment Options supplement includes a link to these fund updates.

-The most recent Investment Options supplement is available from your Investment Adviser, on our Investment Options or from the offer register at business.govt.nz/disclose
+The most recent supplement is available from your Investment Adviser, from the CIP website craigsip.com/kiwisaver-investment-options or from the offer register at disclose-register.companiesoffice.govt.nz.

 General Investment Risks

-Some of the general investment risks that may cause a security’s value or the value of your portfolio to move up and down are:
+Some of the general investment risks that may cause an Investment Option's value or the value of your portfolio to move up and down are:

 Other Specific Risks